Analysis Framework & Cross-Domain Thinking

 Prioritization Principles

-- Cover breadth before depth — touching all 7 domains at a basic level is more important than going deep on 4 and missing 3
+- Cover breadth before depth - touching all 7 domains at a basic level matters more than going deep on 4 and missing 3

 - Follow the requirements - if the scenario emphasizes data migration heavily, spend more time there

-- Address the hard problems first — judges notice if you avoid the difficult requirements
+- Address the hard problems first - judges notice when difficult requirements are avoided

-- Use the Q&A as an extension — if you run short on a domain in your presentation, you can address it during Q&A when judges ask about it
+- Use Q&A as an extension - domains that were thin in the presentation can be addressed when judges ask about them

-- State what you would address — if you run out of time, briefly say “In a real engagement, I would also address X, Y, Z” rather than leaving gaps unexplained
+- State what you would address - if time runs out, briefly say “In a real engagement, I would also address X, Y, Z” rather than leaving gaps unexplained

 Cross-Domain Thinking - How Decisions Cascade